 'Let Me Walk In Your Shoes' is a local not-for-profit organisation built to raise awareness around mental health.
 We aim to create a safe space to educate, inspire and generate change within the community.
-Within this space, we hope to connect people affected directly or indirectly by mental illness through compassion and understanding, and by providing a solid support program for people of all walks of life.
-We wholeheartedly believe that no one is alone, and that it is okay to not be okay.
+Within this space, we hope to connect people affected directly or indirectly by mental illness through compassion and understanding, and by providing a solid support program for people from all walks of life.
+We wholeheartedly believe that no one is alone and that it is okay to not be okay.

 THE BEHIND STORY

 ‘Let Me Walk In Your Shoes’ is the rose that grew from the ashes.
 At the beginning of 2016, we lost our dear Sophie to suicide.
 The ripple effect of such a tragedy has seen an entire community stand together in a bid to shed light on the issue of mental health, which has been stigmatised for generations.
 Sophie's older sister, Amy Quattromani, along with her dear friends Zepha Jackson, Kiah Stone, Kyla Schaan and Kiisha O'Connor formed the group out of necessity, knowing that there are people like Sophie still suffering, with nowhere to turn.
 'Let Me Walk In Your Shoes’ allows people the opportunity to share their stories and alleviate their burdens in a safe and non-judgmental environment.
 We talk, we listen, and we build lifetime friendships.